Designing a Label

 LABEL APPLICATION EQUIPMENT

 If you have a small run and cheap labor, labels can be hand applied.
 Many companies cost out label application at about 35 cents each if done manually.
 Label machinery can get the cost much lower.
-You can buy that can be hand operated or totally automated.
+You can buy label application equipment that can be hand-operated or totally automated at The Olive Oil Source Wholesale Store.

 Automated equipment for bottling lines can apply labels as fast as your bottle filler can feed it.
 Equipment can be configured to apply glue to paper labels or apply pressure sensitive labels, both typically in rolls.
 Paper labels are slightly cheaper, but we notice they can sometimes fall off on market shelves leaving your bottle naked.